Padi2312/react-fetch-example/README.md

 Well it's aint much but it's for a purpose.
 You can type in your name an hit the "Guess my age"-Button or simply press enter for letting an API guessing your age depending on the name.

-## Available Scripts
+## How to use it?

+In order to run the application you have to be in the project directory.
-In the project directory, you can run:
+There you can run the following:

 ### `npm start`